peer-base/peer-pad/docs/SECURITY.md

 Peerpad aims to be private.
 All data that is published into the network is encrypted and requires a key to decrypt.
 To participate in the real-time network of updates to a given document, the node must be in possession of the key.
 To read a snapshot, the reading node must also be in possession of a read key.

-These keys are to be transmitted in the URL.
+These keys are to be transmitted in the URL in a way that no server gets them (through the hash portion of the URL).

 ### Creating a document